alexjohnives/skyguide/README.md

 ## Tools, Frameworks, Libraries and Programs used

 [Visual Studio Code](https://code.visualstudio.com/): Version 1.55.2 was used as code editor.
 I cloned my Github repository and pushed most of my work from this environment.
+I tried to utitlise the Prettier formatter extension but encountered some issues and so returned to the default.

 [Procreate](https://procreate.art/): I've found this app invaluable for creating the website wireframes, image editing and logos for this project.

 [Bootstrap 5.0.0 Beta 3](https://getbootstrap.com): I used the latest release of Bootstrap to assist with the responsiveness and styling of the website.
-I discovered that it was so new documentation about new features was sometimes limited.
-I did however refer a great deal to the Bootstrap 5 website documentation and examples.

 [Bootstrap Icons v1.4.0](https://icons.getbootstrap.com): Bootstrap’s own icon set was employed for the scroll to top icon.